LabirasIFPI/PatroGalaxy/README.md

 ## Contributing

-This project is intended to be a valuable resource for the embedded systems community, I encourage the improvements to be implemented by anyone.
+This project is intended to be a valuable resource for the embedded systems community.
+I encourage improvements to be implemented by anyone.
 Feel free to:

 - Submit bug reports
 - Suggest new features